alovajs/alova/README.md

   }
 });
 ```
-Then create a `Method` object that creates a todo item, probably like this
+Then create a `Method` instance that creates a todo item, probably like this
 ```javascript
 // create Post object
 const createTodoPoster = alova.Post('/todo/create',